 Needle felting requires very little equipment.
 But it does require time, patience and the occasional pricked finger.
 It is a great way to pass the time and express creativity.

-I run popular workshops throughout the year at the Hall for Gwinear near Hayle.
+I facilitate popular and fun workshops twice a month at the Hall for Gwinear near Hayle.
 The social networking from craft groups like this also provide the added benefit of friendship, support and cake!
 Click here to see upcoming dates.

-If you are interested in learning this craft, places are limited to 10 at each session so please book early to avoid disappointment.
+If you are interested in learning this craft places are limited so please book early to avoid disappointment.
+A £5 non refundable deposit is payable on booking and the balance is paid on the day.

 Improving mood and cognitive function are just a few of the ways that craft can improve your well being.
 Best of all, you don’t need any particular artistic talent and, because it’s fun, you can felt your way to to a healthier, happier lifestyle.

-I have also designed a starter kit, complete with instructions and everything you need for 3d felting and have supplies of wool and equipment available on the day.
+I have taster kits, complete with instructions and everything you need for 3D felting, felting kits and supplies of wool and equipment available on the day.

 For those who become infected with the felting bug, you can go on to learn more complex skills at intermediate classes for improvers.